Disclose.tv: Content

-In its current form, Disclose.tv presents itself as a news aggregator on its social media platforms, sharing information from other sources, frequently without attribution or links to other news websites.
-Logically stated that the website's continued uncritical coverage of conspiracy narratives and UFOs since its September 2021 relaunch revealed its links to pseudoscience and conspiracy theories.
+Disclose.tv presents itself as a news aggregator on its social media platforms, promoting conspiracy theories and misleading information together with real news taken from other sources frequently without attribution.
+It has misrepresented past events as having taken place in the present, such as reporting on a March 2020 curfew in Bavaria in October 2021.
+Logically noted that over half of Disclose.tv's eight most popular tweets featured no attribution as of January 2022, and stated that the website's continued uncritical coverage of conspiracy narratives and UFOs since its September 2021 relaunch revealed its links to pseudoscience and conspiracy theories.

 Dittrich stated that the website often creates content "that doesn't look like it's conspiracy-driven" and is occasionally shared by "apolitical people or people on the left who don't know its true purpose".
 Mündges said that it was not very common for a Germany-based website to be producing content in another language for an international audience, adding: "It is more common that items from the English-language media, for example the 'Stop the steal' narrative, are taken and translated into German".

-In January 2022, Logically reported that Holocaust denial, neo-Nazism and other forms of hate speech were flourishing on the website's Discord and Telegram groups.
-Promoting or platforming Holocaust denial is illegal in Germany, with a punishment of up to five years in prison.
-Germany's Federal Criminal Police Office said that they were aware of Disclose.tv, but did not comment further on the extent to which they were monitoring Disclose.tv's channels.

 Prior to 2021 relaunch

+In 2012, Disclose.tv published a story titled "List of All FEMA Concentration Camps in America Revealed", which was shared by American far-right conspiracy theorist Alex Jones.
+In 2015, skeptic Brian Dunning listed Disclose.tv at #6 on his "Top 10 Worst Anti-Science Websites" list, calling it "the National Enquirer of the 21st century.
+Aliens, UFOs, mermaids, Planet X, ghosts, ancient mysteries... anything you'd expect to find in a supermarket tabloid, you can find on the pages of Disclose.tv."

 In August 2016, Disclose.tv published an article falsely claiming that Edward Snowden was pronounced dead by his girlfriend in Russia.
 In September, Disclose.tv claimed that NASA had admitted to being in contact with aliens and had not formally announced the information due to believing that everyone was already aware of it; Snopes traced the source of the claim to Waterford Whispers News, an Irish satirical news website.

+In 2017, PolitiFact included Disclose.tv in its list of fake news websites.

+In May 2018, Disclose.tv published an article claiming that vaccines contain "cancer enzymes".
+The fact-checking website Health Feedback noted that the "enzymes" referred to in the article seemed to be nagalase, which is not in any vaccine.
+The claim was repeated on websites such as GlobalResearch.ca and Natural News.

 In October 2018, Disclose.tv published a story claiming that a Zimbabwean man had created an electric car that did not require charging.
 PolitiFact rated the claim "Pants on Fire", noting that the man's claims had already been reported on in 2015, and that the Zimbabwean technology news website TechZim had noted that the car was outside of the Law of Conservation of Energy.